LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

   - **`s3_key`**: The key (path) of the file in the S3 bucket.
   - **`local_file_path`**: Specifies the destination file path on the local machine.

-- **`os.makedirs()`**: Creates the specified directory if it doesn’t already exist, to the local directory structure the S3 directory structure.
+- **`os.makedirs()`**: Creates the specified directory if it doesn’t already exist, so we can mirror the local directory structure to our S3 directory structure.

 This script traverses the S3 bucket, restoring files to the local directory in the same structure they were uploaded.